 Anti-Inflammatory Foods

-Most of us know what some of the most inflammatory foods are: foods such as refined carbohydrates, including white bread and pastries, fried foods, and soda.
+Most of us know some of the most inflammatory foods: refined carbohydrates (including white bread and pastries), fried foods, and soda.
 They’re generally the foods that most readily cause us to gain rather than maintain or lose weight.
 As mentioned above, inflammation and obesity go hand in hand.
-This doesn’t mean you need to be relegated to a tasteless or boring diet.
-However, having an expanded list of anti-inflammatory foods helps with taste and variety and will go a long way toward creating a sustainable nutrition program that will reduce inflammation and promote health.
+This doesn’t mean you have to stick to a tasteless or boring diet.
+However, having an expanded list of anti-inflammatory foods improves taste and variety and goes a long way toward creating a sustainable nutrition program that reduces inflammation and promotes health.

 Here are some delicious anti-inflammatory foods: